B-Khushi-2/FoodBridge/README.md

 **FoodBridge** is a comprehensive food redistribution platform that connects food donors (restaurants, households, events) with food receivers (NGOs, shelters, individuals, cattle owners) to reduce food waste and help those in need.

 This repository contains the full MERN stack source code.
-The original design is available at: [Figma Design](https://www.figma.com/design/TnAcJVtVZai7AI7Wq5BJ7m/Food-Redistribution-System).

 ---